GPTBOTS/android-webview-bridge/README-EN.md

 ## Overview

-This Android application provides a WebView container for seamlessly integrating and interacting with the web workspace at [https://gptbots-auto.qa.jpushoa.com/space/h5/home](https://gptbots-auto.qa.jpushoa.com/space/h5/home).
+This Android application provides a WebView container for seamlessly integrating and interacting with the web workspace.
 The app features a robust bidirectional communication bridge between native Android components and H5 web pages, with support for various permissions and file operations.

 ## Features